 Without evidence of sex, it is illegal to own a pheasant.
 The proof of sex must travel with the pheasant or turkey until it gets to its location and is processed.

-White-tailed deer, mule deer, moose, and red deer can all contract the deadly Chronic Wasting Disease (CWD) in specific regions of Texas.
+Moose, White-tailed, mule, and red deer can all contract the deadly Chronic Wasting Disease (CWD) in specific regions of the state.
 To identify and control this illness, the government has named CWD Zones.

-To remove any portion of an animal from a CWD Zone, hunters must transport their animals to a TPWD checkpoint within 48 hours of harvesting mule deer, white-tailed deer, elk, or other foreign CWD-susceptible species within the CWD Zones.
+To remove any portion of an animal from a CWD Zone, must transport their animals to a TPWD checkpoint within 48 hours of harvesting mule and white-tailed deer, elk, or other foreign CWD-susceptible species within the CWD Zones.

 Federal law forbids placing food where shooters attempt to capture migrating game birds.